varabyte/kobweb/README.md

 Once configured, your Kobweb server will be able to respond to data requests from any of the specified hosts.

 > [!TIP]
-> If you find that your full-stack site, which was working locally during development, suddenly rejects requests in the
+> If you find that your full-stack site, which was working locally during development, rejects requests in the
 > production version, check your browser's console logs.
 If you see errors in there about a violated CORS policy, that
 > means you didn't configure CORS correctly.